ccy7701/pf-visualiser/docs/spec-history.md

 ### 3.6 Visualisation

-The system shall render:
+The visualisation selector shall provide:

-* a dedicated line graph for month-end COH
+* **TFP Trend**: line graph of `COH + ELR + EPF`
-* a dedicated grouped bar graph for total income and total expenses
+* **COH, ELR and EPF**: stacked balance bars
+* **Income and Expenses**: grouped income/expense bars
+* **Expenses by Category**: pie chart for the selected month

 The visualisation shall use the 12-month window described in section 3.2.

-COH chart rules:
+TFP Trend rules:

 * render straight line segments between points
-* display month label and month-end COH label below the x-axis
+* display month label and Total Balance value below the x-axis
+* optionally overlay the current month's `Total Balance + Accrual` using the Counter snapshot
+* when the unpaid-accrual overlay is active, display its current-month value as an additional green x-axis label

+Balance-breakdown rules:

+* render COH, ELR, and EPF as one stacked bar per month
+* show total TFP in the tooltip footer

 Income and expense chart rules: